 Trysten’s story of epilepsy begins with a diagnosis of Grand Mal/Tonic Clonic - Myoclonic - Absence Seizures and a heart condition, Sinus Arrhythmia, at age 12 in August 2013 while visiting family in Huntsville, Texas.
 After his diagnosis, he found that having epilepsy was not easy to talk about with others which left him feeling alone and excluded.
 After spending three weeks in the hospital and being told to hide his condition to keep from being held back in life, he and his mother decided it was time to make a difference by raising awareness.
 It was time to speak up and tackle epilepsy together!

 In February 2014, Trysten became one of the co-founders of the Galveston County Epilepsy Awareness Support Group, in partnership with the Epilepsy Foundation Texas, Houston/Dallas-Fort Worth/West Texas.
-The group currently has more than 200 members to date.
-Trysten realized he is not alone, he is 1 in 26.
+Trysten realized he is not alone, but is 1 in 26 in the United States that will develop epilepsy and found that about 1 out of 10 people may have a seizure during his or her lifetime.

 By October of that same year, at age 13, he established the UTMB Epilepsy Fund at the University of Texas Medical Branch (UTMB-Health) in Galveston, Texas.
 This fund supports Dr. Todd Masel’s Epilepsy Program in the Department of Neurology.
 Trysten hopes to someday see Galveston County build a Pediatric Epilepsy Monitoring Unit so that children do not have to travel outside the county for this service.